Snow Policy

 In very rare cases, afternoon service may start earlier than usual (e.g., first pickup at 2 P.M. instead of 4 P.M.) to ensure everyone’s safety.

-If a member company would like an early release for its employees, we must receive the request from an assigned contact by 10:30 A.M.—earlier is better.
+If a member company would like an early release for its employees, an assigned contact must submit the request by 10:30 A.M.
+(Earlier is better.)
+Early release is subject to shuttle operator availability and hours-of-service limits.

 Again: Be sure to enable Tripshot push notifications in both the Tripshot app and your phone’s settings to ensure delivery of route alerts and schedule updates.